GRAINS-Wheat drops as Ukraine/Russia peace talks progress

 By Christopher Walljasper

-CHICAGO, March 16 (Reuters) - Chicago wheat fell on Wednesday, giving back the week's gains as investors weighed whether talks between Ukraine and Russia could lead to a ceasefire in the three-week war, while rain forecast in the U.S. Plains eased concerns over parched crops.
+CHICAGO, March 16 (Reuters) - U.S. wheat futures fell by their daily maximum on Wednesday as investors weighed whether talks between Ukraine and Russia could lead to a ceasefire in the three-week-long war, while rain forecast in the U.S. Plains eased concerns about parched crops.

-Corn dropped as the talks between Moscow and Kyiv tempered fears of prolonged disruption to Black Sea grain exports.
+Corn ended lower as the talks between Moscow and Kyiv tempered fears of prolonged disruption to Black Sea grain exports.
+Soybeans followed the weak trend, retreating from early strength amid worries of a slowdown in U.S. soy export sales due to competition from Brazil.

-Soybeans followed the complex lower, despite support from firm crude oil and edible oil prices.
-O/RPOI/

 "The market, old-crop corn and beans specifically, is very comfortable range trading ahead of that report," said Dan Hussey, senior market strategist at Zaner Group.

+An annual survey by commodity brokerage Allendale Inc projected that U.S. farmers will plant 92.4 million acres of corn in 2022, down about 1% from last year, while soybean acres could expand 2.4% to 89.3 million acres.

+Meanwhile, U.S. winter wheat could benefit from rains expected in the central and southern Plains in the next 10 days, the Commodity Weather Group said in a note.

-(Reporting by Christopher Walljasper; additional reporting by Gus Trompiz in Paris and Rajendra Jadhav in Mumbai; Editing by David Gregorio)
+(Reporting by Christopher Walljasper; additional reporting by Gus Trompiz in Paris and Rajendra Jadhav in Mumbai; Editing by David Gregorio and Richard Pullin)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))